Meningitis - H. influenzae

 The health care provider will perform a physical exam.
 Questions will focus on symptoms and possible exposure to someone who might have the same symptoms, such as a stiff neck and fever.

-If the doctor thinks meningitis is possible, a lumbar puncture (spinal tap) is done to take a sample of spinal fluid (cerebrospinal fluid, or CSF) for testing.
+If the doctor thinks meningitis is possible, a lumbar puncture (spinal tap) is done to take a sample of spinal fluid for testing.

 Other tests that may be done include: